Zambon Announces Publication of Phase 3 PROMIS I and II Study Results in The Lancet Respiratory Medicine Showing Efficacy Results of CMS I-neb in Patients with Non-Cystic Fibrosis Bronchiectasis Colonized with P. aeruginosa

 “The publication of these pivotal data in The Lancet Respiratory Medicine represents an important milestone in our commitment to developing innovative therapies for patients with severe respiratory diseases,” said Paola Castellani, Chief Medical Officer and R&D Head at Zambon.
 “For patients with NCFB, a condition with no approved treatment options, the results from the PROMIS program highlight the potential of CMS I-neb to improve outcomes and quality of life.
 We look forward to working with regulatory authorities on a path to making this important treatment available to patients as quickly as possible.”

-Chronic infection with P. aeruginosa is associated with more severe disease, accelerated lung function decline, increased exacerbations, hospitalizations and a higher mortality rate.i The PROMIS trials represent the first large-scale, double-blind, placebo-controlled studies of inhaled colistimethate sodium, a widely used antibiotic in Europe for NCFB.
+Chronic infection with P. aeruginosa is associated with more severe disease, accelerated lung function decline, increased exacerbations, hospitalizations and a higher mortality rate.i The PROMIS trials represent the first large-scale, double-blind, placebo-controlled studies of inhaled colistimethate sodium, a widely used antibiotic in Europe for Cystic Fibrosis.

 The published study results are based upon the two global Phase 3, multicenter, randomized, double-blind, placebo-controlled PROMIS-I and PROMIS-II trials in adult patients with bronchiectasis chronically colonized with P. aeruginosa with a history of at least two exacerbations requiring oral antibiotics or one requiring intravenous antibiotics in the previous year.
 Patients were randomized (377 in PROMIS-I and 287 in PROMIS-II) to receive inhaled colistimethate sodium or placebo via the I-neb device twice daily for up to 12 months.
 The primary efficacy endpoint was the annual pulmonary exacerbation rate.
 Key secondary efficacy endpoints were time to first exacerbation, quality of life, change in P. aeruginosa density, severe exacerbation rate, and time to first severe exacerbation.